Text Size

 Lamentations 4:10

-The hands of the pitiful women have boiled their own children.
-They were their food in the destruction of the daughter of my people.
+The hands of compassionate women have cooked their own children, who became their food in the destruction of the daughter of my people.

 Cannibalism in Jerusalem’s fall